Gen-AI-In-Software-Development/List-Of-Units/Unit05-Generating-Documentation-From-Code-And-Code-From-Documentation/README.md

 ## Use Case

-In some case, we write code but need to add documentation.
+We often write code and need to add documentation.
 In other cases, we might want to write documentation first and have Copilot generate the code.

 In this unit, we explore these two use cases.